 Anagold submitted an EIA in 2014 that included TSF 1 and TSF 2.
 The current designs for TSF 1 and TSF 2 are within the 2014 EIA boundaries, except for a small portion of TSF 1 phase 7.
-TSF 1 phase 3 construction is in progress.
+TSF 1 phase 3 has been constructed and approved for use in October 2021 by the MoEUCC.
 The current mine plan only requires construction of TSF 1.
 Long-term management costs are included in the estimate and proportioned for the size of the TSF construction.

-Reclamation of the LOM TSF includes the following actions:
+Reclamation of the life-of-mine (LOM) TSF includes the following actions: